 The Government of Alberta uses a competitive process to hire public service employees.
-Each ministry has a Human Resource office that manages the hiring process and job offers for their ministry.
-Our goal is to attract and recruit top talent, from within and outside the Alberta Public Service, in order for us to deliver quality programs and services to Albertans.
+Our goal is to attract and recruit diverse talent, from within and outside the Alberta Public Service, in order for us to deliver quality programs and services to Albertans.

-Our Staffing Principles form the foundation for our hiring process.
+Our Recruitment Principles form the foundation for our hiring process.

 The hiring process

 The Alberta Public Service hiring process involves 6 steps to attract, assess and hire employees.
 This process is also referred to as the competition process.
-You can find out the status of the hiring process for any advertised position through the Competition Status page or, if you have applied online, through your Careers account.
+You can find out the status of the hiring process for any advertised positions you have applied online, through your Candidate Profile.

 Step 1.
 Advertise the opportunity